Gearing Up for Flexible Work? Tech Matters Most.

 “To win in the marketplace, you must first win in the workplace”.
 It’s important for businesses to consider the welfare and fulfillment of their employees if they’re looking to build a productive and loyal workforce, particularly amidst ‘The Great Resignation’ of 2021.

 Tracking employee sentiments and collecting accurate information about their workplace needs can be an uphill task for many businesses.
-Thankfully, Deskimo’s enterprise solutions are designed to provide businesses with valuable insights into their employees’ workplace needs.
+Thankfully, Deskimo’s enterprise tech solutions for flexible work are designed to provide businesses with valuable insights into their employees’ workplace needs.

 More than a listing platform for coworking spaces, Deskimo’s enterprise solutions provide information on employees-usage of workspaces.
 This helps businesses make better data driven decisions in relation to office space usage and catering to employee needs.